Energy FM (Isle of Man)

 Energy FM is an Isle of Man based radio station which started broadcasting in 2001.

+History

+One of its longtime staff members was Juan Turner.
+In 2005, it launched Energy 2 to cater to the over-30 demographic, which was not served by a locally-based station.
+A merger with 3FM was rumoured in 2013; however Juan Turner denied it.
+In 2019, the station moved to the media hub at the Champion House in Douglas.

 Transmission

 Energy FM broadcasts from the Isle of Man on 98.6, 91.2, 93.4, 98.4, 102.4 and 105.2 FM and online via the website energyfm.net and UK Radioplayer.
 The FM signal can be heard as far away as north Wales, southern Scotland, west Lancashire, and the east of Northern Ireland.

 Background

 Energy FM is a local radio station in the Isle of Man, providing music and local news for a family audience.
 It is licensed by the Isle of Man Communications Commission under the Broadcasting Act 1990.

 Energy FM started broadcasting on 27 July 2001 and was originally licensed for two years to provide a service aimed at a young audience, playing a mixture of chart and dance music.

 When the licence was renewed in 2003, the station format was redesigned to appeal to a more mainstream audience with the inclusion of news, sport and local action programming.
 The music policy was also changed to focus on a 'hits' format, but still retaining some elements of special programming outside peak hours.